mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - encrypts traffic during untrusted network to prevent malfeasance & ensure safe/secure sharing of info
 - **VPN Gateway**
     - One type of VNet Gateway that allows: (A network gateway joins two networks so the devices on one network can communicate with the devices on another network.)
+    - a service that uses a specific type of VNet Gateway to send encrypted traffic between Azure VNet & on-prem location over Public IP
         - connecting to on-prem datacenters to VNets through a site-to-site connection
         - connect indv devices to VNets through a point-to-site connection
         - connect VNets to other VNets through a network-to-network connection